 Anakin was originally supposed to be watching the entirety of the duel between Palpatine and Mace Windu, but they realized that the implications were too subtle and somewhat confusing.
-This lead to reshoots that has the moment where Anakin and Padme "watch" each other across Coruscant and the duel had to be redone because Palpatine was using Anakin's lightsaber.
+This led to reshoots that has the moment where Anakin and Padmé "watch" each other across Coruscant and the duel had to be redone because Palpatine was using Anakin's lightsaber.
 As mentioned by a Lucasfilm executive, the original cut made it fairly clear Palpatine was playing up being helpless to get Anakin to side with him, while the reshot version made it seem that Mace Windu could have legitimately killed him, making it more shocking when Palpatine kills Mace with power that the audience honest didn't believe he still had in him.

-A glimpse at the original backstory as seen in the novelization of Return of the Jedi (as well as strongly implied by Leia's lines in said film) shows us that her mother, who is now known to be Padme, was originally meant to survive Anakin's turn.
-Imagine the Drama that could have come out of that, as opposed to what many people viewed to be a cheap cop-out as well as a severe butchering of a character who fights a droid army alongside overwhelmed Jedi with her "losing the will to live".
+A glimpse at the original backstory as seen in the novelization of Return of the Jedi (as well as strongly implied by Leia's lines in said film) shows us that her mother, who is now known to be Padmé, was originally meant to survive Anakin's turn to the Dark Side.

 Star Wars: Clone Wars ended up showing the actual kidnapping of Palpatine, which was present in the early drafts of this movie but then passed over to be depicted in that series.
 The opening battle was originally over 45 minutes in length even after they cut out that part, including one scene having Grievous execute Shaak-Ti in front of Anakin and Obi-Wan.

-There is a good amount of scenes that were not included in the final film, or even finished.
+There are a good amount of scenes that were not included in the final film, or even finished.
 These include two death scenes filmed for Shaak Tinote The Force Unleashed took advantage of this by turning her into a boss.
-As far as the storyline goes, both were deleted and confirmed by Star Wars Insider 87 that neither scene was canonical, and that she actually survived Order 66., Anakin and Obi-Wan treading through the sewers on Grievous' flagship, Wat Tambor's death by Darth Vader in Mustafarnote Though in the final cut, he can be seen hiding in the conference room of the factory, and images of the scene were featured in Revenge of the Sith merchandise.an entire subplot of Padme holding meetings with Mon Mothma, Bail Organa and other senators to plan the birth of the rebel alliance and a 30-second scene of Yoda arriving on Dagobah were excised.
+As far as the storyline goes, both were deleted and confirmed by Star Wars Insider 87 that neither scene was canonical, and that she actually survived Order 66., Anakin and Obi-Wan treading through the sewers on Grievous' flagship, Wat Tambor's death by Darth Vader in Mustafarnote Though in the final cut, he can be seen hiding in the conference room of the factory, and images of the scene were featured in Revenge of the Sith merchandise.an entire subplot of Padmé holding meetings with Mon Mothma, Bail Organa, and other senators to plan the birth of the Rebel Alliance, and a 30-second scene of Yoda arriving on Dagobah.